pocc/pcapgraph/docs/set_operations.rst

 --------------------------------
 Description
 ~~~~~~~~~~~
-The difference of the intersection and the timebounded intersection for each
+The difference of the intersection and the time-bounded intersection for each
 packet capture.
-By definition, the intersection and timebounded intersection
+By definition, the intersection and time-bounded intersection
 have the exact same starting and ending packets.
 What may be useful for
 troubleshooting is determining in that timeframe which packets are different
 across pcaps and why.